 This is our version of the Digital Marketing Ecosystem, as seen from both the customer’s point of view, and the points of marketing/content interaction, and the systems to power the experience.
 Success today requires connecting across all touchpoints from driving awareness through marketing, advertising and social engagement (search), to supporting information gathering, evaluation and consideration with rich content and features on websites and apps (research), and turning desire into action, whether through traditional sales, distribution/retail, or eCommerce (purchase and support).

 With this connected ecosystem as the map to success, you’ll be able to create meaningful and relevant customer experiences from beginning to end.
 But it all starts with a good strategy.
+Read each part of this series, and contact us if you’ll like to talk further—we’d love to be a part of the conversation!

-Major topics for marketing automation planning
+Three big topics for marketing automation and personalization planning

 - PART ONE: Do you have the right knowledge of your customers and their expectations?
 Have you mapped out the needs of each role, with much more granular personas?